ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - MUST be used for disallowed transfers to non-compatible addresses (eg. contract addresses).
 - MUST NOT be used for approval operations.

-#### `ERC20InsufficientBalance(address sender, uint256 balance, uint256 needed)`
+#### `ERC20InsufficientAllowance(address spender, uint256 allowance, uint256 needed)`

-Indicates an error related to the current `balance` of a sender in a transfer.
+Indicates a failure with the `spender`'s `allowance` in a transfer.

 ##### Parameters

-- `address sender`: The address of whose tokens are transferred from.
+- `address spender`: The address of who's spending the tokens.
-- `uint256 balance`: The current amount of token the sender has.
+- `uint256 allowance`: The current amount of tokens a spender can use.
-- `uint256 needed`: The amount of token the sender needs to perform the operation.
+- `uint256 needed`: The allowance needed to perform the operation.

-Used when the cause of failure is the balance of a sender.
+Used when the cause of failure is the spender's allowance.

-- MUST be used when `balance` is less than `needed`.
+- MUST be used when `allowance` is less than `needed`.
-- MUST NOT be used if `balance` is equal or greater than `needed`.
+- MUST NOT be used if `allowance` is equal or greater than `needed`.

 #### `ERC20InvalidApprover(address approver)`